SufianHamdan/data-structures-and-algorithms-401/app/ReadMe.md

 OOP Approach easy to maintain
 ## API
 <!-- Description of each method publicly available to your Linked List -->

+Functions Description:

-insert: insert value at the end of the list(accept every data type).
+- insert: insert value at the end of the list(Accept every data type).
-toString: convert the whole list to string.
+- toString: convert the whole list to string.
-isIncludes: will check if the value is included (accept the value).
+- isIncludes: will check if the value is included (Accept the value).
+-

 ![]()